rwilson504/Blogger/dataverse-link-to-specific-app/dataverse-link-to-specific-app.md

 https://<Your Org>.crm.dynamics.com/Apps/uniquename/<Your App Unique Name>/main.aspx?appid=82853804-d2b3-4536-ba75-f49ccca681eapagetype=entitylist&etn=contact
 ``

 Because the unique name does not change between environment you can now eliminate any calls you previously did to the Model-driven App entity.
 You may still need to get the host url for the environment you are in if using Power Apps or Power Automate.
-To get the url in Power Automate you can make a call to a Dataverse entity and then parse out the url from the
+To get the url in Power Automate you can make a call to a Dataverse entity and then parse out the url from the @odata.id value of any record you return.

+``
+uriHost(outputs('Get_CDS_Record')?['body/value'][0]?['@odata.id'])
+``

+The get the url in PowerApps you have two
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIxNDQzNDQ0NDUsLTYzNDg3MjEyOSwtOD
-QzNzk5NDcyXX0=
+eyJoaXN0b3J5IjpbMjMxNzMyMDY0LC02MzQ4NzIxMjksLTg0Mz
+c5OTQ3Ml19
 -->